Last updated on February 5th, 2023 at 05:09 pm

 How to adopt the right pet for your family

-At this point you may be halfway out the door, heading toward your nearest humane society.
+At this point you may be halfway out the door, heading toward your nearest Humane Society or shelter.
 Great!
-But first, preparing before you go will help to ensure that you choose the right pet to call your own.
+But first, some preparation before you go will help to ensure that you know how to adopt the right pet.

 1. Do your research.